 Thanks to the improvements, we are able to deliver faster application load and response times.
 We have also maximised the efficiency of our servers which has enabled us to build a lightweight infrastructure that powers our client websites with exciting results.
 And it does not stop there.
 As a hosting provider, we are always pushing the limits to increase performance and improve every site hosted on our services.

 We are very happy to have found UpCloud.
 Their cloud services fit perfectly into our business model and offer a great balance of performance versus price.
 This gives us an edge in our line of work along with the flexibility and freedom to grow, upgrade and even downgrade if needed.
 So far we have not had any server issues or downtime in the few months since we went fully in production on UpCloud.
 Their support is great and having a team directly integrated with our Slack channel has been a big help.

 At Kepler Hosting, we are always looking for ways to further automate our services and minimise the possibility of human error.
 We aim to have a fully automatic system for both the end-user as well as our support and sysadmin team.
 Kepler is a small team and every hour we can spend on improving our platform instead of daily management will help us grow at a rapid pace.
 We are currently integrating new UpCloud features that will be launching in a few months, including things like pricing and billing management.
 If we can automate these, we can be sure to give our clients even better pricing.

 We would like to see more capacity in the UpCloud Object Storage.
-The current 1 TB limit per instance is a bit low for our use case, and we need to utilise multiple Object Storages.
+The current 1 TB limit per instance is a bit low for our use case, and we need to utilise multiple Object Storage instances.
 Additionally, for larger users, a pay-as-you-go storage solution or additional packages of 3-5 TB would also be nice to have.